Justin Timberlake Sends Love to Jessica Biel on Valentine's Day With Throwback Photo

 In early February, Timberlake and Biel put on a united front as they made their first public appearance together since the scandal.
 The celebs attended The Sinner season three premiere in Los Angeles, where they were all smiles as they posed for a photo together.

-And with Timberlake's tribute post to Biel for Valentine's Day, it seems all is well with the couple.
+And with these Valentine's Day tributes, it seems all is well with the couple.

 Take a look at our gallery to see how more celeb couples are celebrating Valentine's Day!